josephcuenco/lingoarcade/docs/deployment.md

 # LingoArcade Deployment

-This setup gets LingoArcade online so friends can create accounts and test the app.
+Used this setup to get LingoArcade online so friends can create accounts and test the app.

 ## Current Deployment